Job 40: Context

-Job 40 appears towards the end of the Book of Job.
-Traditionally placed in the Ketuvim section of the Hebrew Bible between Psalms and Proverbs, in modern Jewish Bibles the book is placed after the other two other poetic books.
-Job is also one of the poetic books in the Christian Old Testament, usually following the Book of Esther.
-The book is structured with a prologue and narrative introduction in the first two chapters and then the majority of the book is a debate between Job and number of other people in poetry, which runs until chapter 37.
+Job 40 appears towards the end of the book of Job.
+Traditionally placed in the Ketuvim section of the Hebrew Bible between Psalms and Proverbs, in modern Jewish Bibles, the book is placed after the other two other poetic books.
+Job is also one of the poetic books in the Christian Old Testament, usually following the book of Esther.
+The book is structured with a prologue and narrative introduction in the first two chapters, and then the majority of the book is a debate between Job and several of his supposed friends as poetry, which runs until chapter 37.

 The chapter is part of the response of God to Job which runs from chapters 38 to 41.
 The chapter is traditionally divided into three sections.
 The first two verses are joined with the preceding two chapters from verse 38:1 in God's first speech, Verses 3 to 5 of the chapter are considered a short intermission in God's monologue and cover Job's response to this first speech.
-The remainder of the chapter from verse 6 to the end of chapter 41 are considered to be God's second speech.
+The remainder of the chapter, from verse 6 to the end of chapter 41, is considered God's second speech.